Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Margin-Lipschitz Robustness Bound

 In Sec.~\ref{layer_chap}, we derived exact formulas for the minimal single-layer perturbation required to change a model’s classification under invertibility assumptions.
 In contrast, here we exploit the network’s Lipschitz continuity with respect to the parameters to obtain a lower bound on the perturbation norm.
 This bound applies to multi-layer perturbations and general architectures, but is correspondingly less precise than the exact formulation.

-Specifically, we derive a lower bound on the parameter perturbation norm required to alter a model’s prediction, expressed in terms of the network's classification margin and a parameter-space Lipschitz constant.
+Lipschitz-based analyses are widely used to study robustness to input perturbations and generalization via spectral or margin-based bounds \cite{bartlett_spectrally-normalized_2017} and to certify stability through Lipschitz constants \cite{fazlyab_efficient_2023, pauli_training_2022}.
+In contrast, here we apply Lipschitz continuity in parameter space to derive a lower bound on the norm of parameter perturbations required to alter a model’s prediction, expressed in terms of the network's classification margin and a parameter-space Lipschitz constant.